gran4/AI-InvestiBot/README.md

 The project retrieves and caches information in the following manner:

 - The `get_info.py` file processes all data obtained from yfinance.
-- The information is stored as a dictionary in a JSON file.
+- The information is stored as a dictionary in a JSON file, according to indicator.
-- The `information_keys` feature retrieves values from each key in the JSON.
+- The `information_keys` feature retrieves values from each key(indicator) in the JSON.

-## Unique Indicators in Models

-The models in this project incorporate unique indicators as follows:

-- Models utilize the `information_keys` attribute.
-- These keys correspond to the names of indicators created from `get_info.py`.
-- The model retrieves a dictionary from the JSON file and extracts the list associated with the key.
-- Features in the form of NumPy arrays are then fed into the Sequential model.
-- Use different Features by inputing a list of information_keys into either `PriceModel` or `PercentageModel`

 ## Stock Bot Functionality

 The stock bot operates based on the following principles:

-- The AI is implemented into the childclasses of `BaseModel`.
 - Base Model: This is the parent class for all other models and has no data of its own unless specified.
 Holds functionality for bot NOT AI.
+- The AI is implemented into the childclasses of `BaseModel`.
 - Price Model: This is the base child class that uses data scaled btw high and low of company data and outputs the predicted price
 - Percentage Model: This is the base child class that uses data scaled btw high and low of a window of data(the past num days) and outputs the predicted % change in price
 - Training, testing, saving, and loading are handled by separate functions(Ensuring quality code).